 The variogram is a well-known object in geostatistics that measures the degree of spatial dependence of a random field \citep[cf.,][]{chi2012, wac2013}.
 It is similar to a covariance function, but instead of positive definiteness, a variogram is conditionally negative definite; for details, see for instance \citet[][Appendix B]{eng2018}.
 For Brown--Resnick processes, the seminal work of \cite{kab2009} has shown that negative definite functions play a crucial role in spatial extreme value theory.
 We define a variogram for general multivariate Pareto distributions.

 \begin{definition} For a multivariate Pareto distribution $\g Y$ we define the extremal variogram rooted at node $m\in V$ as the matrix $\Gamma^{(m)}$ with entries

-whenever the right-hand side exists in $[0,\infty)$. \end{definition} We can interpret the $\Gamma^{(m)}_{ij}$ as a distance between the variables $Y^m_i$ and $Y^m_j$ that is large if they are weakly extremal dependent and \emph{vice versa}.
+{whenever the right-hand side exists and is finite. } \end{definition} We can interpret the $\Gamma^{(m)}_{ij}$ as a distance between the variables $Y^m_i$ and $Y^m_j$ that is large if {their extremal dependence is weak} and \emph{vice versa}.

 \begin{proposition} Let $\g Y$ be a multivariate Pareto distribution. \begin{itemize} \item[(i)] For $m\in V$, we can express the extremal variogram in terms of the extremal function relative to coordinate $m$,